 Removal of Joint Account Holder (Credit)

-Typically, lenders do not remove joint account holders from accounts.
-You signed a contract and were extended credit based on both credit histories of the account holders.
+Typically, lenders do not remove joint account holders from credit accounts like car loans or credit cards.
+You signed a contract and received credit based on the credit histories and incomes of both account holders.
 By removing you from the account, the lender loses the ability to go after you for payment if the other party defaults.
 You can ask them to remove you, but rarely do creditors comply.

-Removal of Joint Account Holder (Non-Credit)
+Removal of Joint Account Holder (Noncredit)